lequochoi1910/simple-drum-kit/README.md

-🥁 Drum Kit – JavaScript Practice Project
+🥁 Drum Kit

-A simple interactive Drum Kit built to practice JavaScript DOM, event handling, and audio playback.
-Users can play sounds by clicking the drum buttons or pressing the corresponding keyboard keys.

-🚀 Features

-Play drum sounds using keys: w, a, s, d, j, k, l

-Click or keyboard support

-Button animation when triggered

-Clean UI with custom drum images
+A fun and interactive JavaScript project that simulates a virtual drum set.
+Users can play different drum sounds using either mouse clicks or keyboard keys, making it a great exercise for practicing DOM events and audio handling in Vanilla JavaScript.

+🖼 Project Screenshot

+(Add your screenshot here)

-🛠 Technologies
+🛠 Technologies Used
 HTML5

+Built the page structure

+Created drum buttons mapped to keyboard keys

 CSS3

+Styled drum buttons with background images

+Added animation effects using box-shadow, opacity, and transitions

+Responsive and clean UI layout

 Vanilla JavaScript

-📂 Project Structure
-index.html
-styles.css
-index.js
-sounds/
-images/

-▶️ How to Run

-Download the project.

-Open index.html in your browser.
+Detected keyboard input with keydown events

+Played audio using the Audio constructor

+Added click event listeners dynamically

+Created press animations by toggling CSS classes

+✨ Key Features
+🎹 Keyboard Interaction

+Play drum sounds using these keys:

+Key	Sound
+W	Snare
+A	Kick
+S	Crash
+D	Tom 1
+J	Tom 2
+K	Tom 3
+L	Tom 4
+🖱 Mouse Interaction

-Press any drum key or click the buttons to play sounds.
+Click any drum button to play the corresponding sound.

+💡 Visual Feedback

+Buttons animate with a “pressed” effect

+Smooth and fast interaction

+🔊 Instant Audio Playback

+Each key triggers a new audio object

+Allows rapid and repeated drum hits

-📘 What I Learned
+📚 What I Learned

-Adding event listeners for clicks & key presses

-Manipulating the DOM with querySelector
+As a Software Engineering student (Java-focused), this project helped strengthen my frontend foundations:

+✔ DOM Events

+Using addEventListener("click") and addEventListener("keydown")

+Passing event keys to functions for dynamic control

+✔ Audio Manipulation

-Playing audio using new Audio()
+Playing sounds instantly with new Audio().play()

-Creating simple animations with CSS + JavaScript
+Mapping different keys to different audio files

+✔ JS + CSS Integration

+Adding/removing CSS classes (classList.add, classList.remove)

+Creating a quick animation effect using setTimeout()

 Made with ❤️ in VietNam.